Nunezjhon/site_v1/README.md

 <h2> NerdyFix webpage </h3>

 Thank you for checking out my repository!
 This website showcases my consulting services.
-I have worked on the IT Industry since 2008 and this webpage showcases the work I provide.
+I have worked in the IT Industry since 2008 and this webpage showcases the work I provide.

 <h3> What I used </h3>